tigergraph/ecosys/demos/guru_scripts/docker/README.md

 Quick Start
 ================================
 1. Download docker image from https://dl.tigergraph.com/
-2. Download Dev license key from https://dl.tigergraph.com/, it's a text file containing the Dev license.
+2. [Optional for enterprise edition] Download trial license key from https://dl.tigergraph.com/, it's a text file containing the Dev license.
 3. In Macbook/Linux/Windows command line (# starts a comment) type the following sequence of commands

        docker load -i ./tigergraph-4.1.0-offline-docker-image.tar.gz # the gz file name are what you have downloaded.
 Change the gz file name depending on what you have downloaded